Education Research Current About VU Amsterdam NL

 dr. Marc van de Wardt

-Associate Professor, School of Business and Economics, Ethics, Governance and Society
+Associate Professor, School of Business and Economics, Management and Organisation

 Personal information